-The Catholic Church’s teaching on our union with all saints is a commonly misunderstood dogma.
+The Catholic Church’s teaching on the communion of saints is a commonly misunderstood dogma.
 Both Catholics and non-Catholics often have erroneous ideas about what this communion is.
-Some believe that Catholics worship saints and others believe that the saints are only those people in heaven and, thereby, exclude the saints on earth and in purgatory (for a better understanding of purgatory, click here).
-Both conceptions are incorrect and, since this is Solemnity of All Saints, I think a quick defense of this dogma is in order.
+Some believe that Catholics worship saints while others believe that the saints include only those in heaven, thereby excluding the saints on earth and in purgatory (for a better understanding of purgatory, click here).
+Both conceptions are incorrect and, since this is the Solemnity of All Saints, I think a quick defense of this dogma is in order.

 As previously mentioned, some believe that Catholics worship the saints (click here to read Is Praying to the Saints Idolatry?).
 This charge, however, is completely erroneous and goes against the constant teaching of the Catholic Church, specifically that one is to worship God alone (see Catechism paragraphs 2096 and 2097).
 Rather, Catholics pray to the saints and honor them (see Hebrews 12:1 and 1 Corinthians 12:26).